-Our contribution is a conceptually simpler and more direct proof of Theorem 1, compared to the original one in Ref.
-[8].
+1.1 Our Contribution The contribution of this paper is a conceptually simpler and more direct proof of Theorem 1, compared to the original one by Kobayashi et al. [10].
 The algorithm of our verifier is also simpler, but the main difference is in the proof of its soundness.
 We believe that our proof helps to understand the result better and we think that it may be simplified further.
+We describe the main ideas behind our proof in the next section.
+We also point out the similarities and the differences between our proof and the original proof.